genouest/apolldap/README.md

-LDAP_USER_DN="ou=People,dc=default,dc=org"  # DN for users in the LDAP server LDAP_GROUP_DN="ou=Groups,dc=default,dc=org" # DN for groups in the LDAP server MAIL_SUFFIX="@default"                      # Suffix appended to uid to produce Apollo usernames
+LDAP_USER_DN="ou=People,dc=default,dc=org"  # DN for users in the LDAP server LDAP_GROUP_DN="ou=Groups,dc=default,dc=org" # DN for groups in the LDAP server MAIL_SUFFIX="@default"                      # Suffix appended to uid to produce Apollo usernames CREATE_USERS=1                              # Set this to 0 if you don't want all ldap users to be created in Apollo
 ```